-- Why safety precautions are in place - The standard of behaviour which is expected in line with the Code of Behaviour. - Appropriate and inappropriate personal and social conduct - Who is responsible for the group - If on a foreign trip, items not to be brought back to Ireland - What to do if approached by anyone from outside the group - Rendezvous procedures, including time keeping - What to do if separated from the group - Emergency procedures, including telephone numbers, etc. - Pocket money and security of personal items - Maps and town plans, as appropriate - Limitations of movement, such as out of bounds areas - Students must adhere to the school rules at all times, where they are applicable and must follow the rules of the hotel or hostel where they are staying.
+- Why safety precautions are in place - The standard of behaviour which is expected in line with the Code of Behaviour. - Appropriate and inappropriate personal and social conduct - Who is responsible for the group - If on a foreign trip, items not to be brought back to Ireland - What to do if approached by anyone from outside the group - Rendezvous procedures, including time keeping - What to do if separated from the group - Emergency procedures, including telephone numbers, etc. - Pocket money and security of personal items - Maps and town plans, as appropriate - Limitations of movement, such as out of bounds areas - Students must always adhere to the Schools Code of Behaviour and school rules, where they are applicable and must follow the rules of the hotel or hostel where they are staying.